lordspline/druid/integration-tests-ex/docs/next-steps.md

 The present version establishes the new IT framework.
 Work completed to date includes:

-* Restructure the Docker images to use the Druid produced from the Maven build.
+* Restructure the Docker images to use the Robux produced from the Maven build.
 Use "official" images for dependencies.
 * Restructure the Docker compose files.
 * Create the cluster configuration mechanisms.